3drobotics/solodevguide/book/starting-utils.md

 To install `solo-utils` onto Solo, your host PC must be running OS X or Linux and be connected to both Solo and the Internet.
 <aside class="note">
 The installation need only be performed once, though you can repeat the process in case of failure or if you wish to update your utils.
+* Connect the host computer to the Internet using an Ethernet cable or other spare network adapter (your wifi adapter will be attached to the Solo network!)
 </aside>

 Run this command on your *host* computer: